What Is CBN (Cannabinol)?

 Neurogan CBN Products

 Neurogan's mission is to offer wellness seekers high-quality and effective cannabis products at affordable prices.
-Our CBN is derived from American-grown hemp strains that contain higher levels of CBN.
+Our CBN for sale is derived from American-grown hemp strains that contain higher levels of CBN.
 Then we use CO2 extraction to isolate and extract as much of the beneficial cannabinoids found in the hemp plant.

 We offer both full spectrum and THC-free broad spectrum variations of our CBN oils and CBN gummies to support relaxation and sleep, based on the evidence by researchers that found CBN to be most effective alongside other cannabinoids.